PedroGITe/SeparatePDF/README.md

 # SeparatePDF for Ubuntu

-Files to separate a pdf file in all pages for ubuntu
+Files to separate or reduce pdf file in all pages for ubuntu

 ###NEED NUMPY PyPDF2 and pdftk###